 Another example is large transactions; MBSs should use greater caution in deals involving significant sums of money.
 As part of their suspicious transaction reporting obligations, MBSs must look after their customers in order to detect risks or report concerns to a regulatory body.
 Regulatory bodies will impose varying rules on MBSs based on their jurisdiction.

 With AML solutions, Tookitaki assists money services businesses in detecting and preventing financial crimes.
-You can identify money laundering and increase your anti-money laundering compliance across all stages, from client interaction through customer transaction.
+You can identify money laundering and increase your anti-money laundering compliance across all stages, from client interaction through customer transactions.

 For additional information, please contact us or request a demo.